PreetiShah09/fmcg-deal-intelligence-agent/README.md

 - Target
 - Deal type
 - Deal status
-- Disclosed transaction value when available
+- Disclosed transaction value, where available

-The system distinguishes statuses such as:
+The system distinguishes between statuses such as:

 - Announced
 - Completed
 - Potential / Reported
 - Reported

+### 6. Deal Matching

+Existing deals are matched using a deal fingerprint based on:

+**Buyer + Target + Deal Type**

-Existing deals are matched using a deal fingerprint based on **buyer + target + deal type**.
-This means multiple articles about the same transaction can be consolidated into one deal record rather than creating duplicate deals.
+This allows multiple articles about the same underlying transaction to be consolidated into one tracked deal rather than creating duplicate deal records.

-For example, multiple articles covering the Wipro Consumer Care → Dermatouch transaction can be consolidated into one tracked deal with multiple evidence sources.
+For example, multiple articles covering the Wipro Consumer Care → Dermatouch transaction can be consolidated into one deal with multiple supporting sources.

 If one source provides a disclosed value while another does not, the disclosed value is retained rather than being overwritten by an "undisclosed" record.

 ---

-## 4. Refresh Now vs Reset Deal Store
+## Refresh Now vs Reset Deal Store

 ### Refresh Now